Skip to main content

 2. In the Layout tab, click the Column Header dropdown.

-3. In the dropdown, select the new time period.
+3. In the dropdown, select Change Column Header.

 2. The row header